timbslr/timbslr/README.md

 ## 📆Dates

-In the following table you can see when I started with my main programming languages I focused on during that time: <br>
+In the following table you can see when I started/ended with the bigger programming languages: <br>

 |Date started|Date ended |Programming Language/FrameWork|Notes                                                                                   |
 |:----------:|:---------:|:----------------------------:|:--------------------------------------------------------------------------------------:|